kgateway-dev/kgateway/docs/content/guides/traffic_management/listener_configuration/caching/setup.md

       Response generated at: Thu, 15 Dec 2022 15:45:19 GMT
       ```

    3. After the 1 minute has passed and the cached response becomes stale, send another request to the same endpoint.
 The Envoy caching app is configured to automatically add the `If-Modified-Since` header to each request to trigger the response validation process.
 In addition, the app is configured to always return a 304 Not Modified HTTP response code to indicate that the response has not changed.
 When the 304 HTTP response code is received by the Gloo Edge caching server, the caching server fetches the original response from Redis, and sends it back to the client.

-You can verify that the response validation succeeded when the `date` response header is updated with the time and date that your new request was sent, the `age` response header is removed, and the response body contains the same information as the in the original response.
+      You can verify that the response validation succeeded when the `date` response header is updated with the time and date of your new request, the `age` response header is removed, and the response body contains the same information as the in the original response.
       ```shell
       curl -vik "$(glooctl proxy url)/service/1/valid-for-minute"
       ```